rfo909/CFT/doc/Reference.md

 # wait() - wait for process to terminate - returns self
 ```

-## Flow control
+## Util:ProcessMonitor

-If the potential number of processes may become very big, we may need to limit
+If the potential number of processes may become very big, we will need to limit
 the number of running processes at any time.

-This is done via a function in the Util script, that returns a dictionary
+This is done via a function *ProcessMonitor* in the Util script.
+It returns
-*object* which we use as follows.
-It is a dictionary, from before when CFT
-had *classes*.
+an object similar to a class, except it was written before classes were formalized.

 The names "Lxxx" are used to help indicate that they contain lambdas (though
 strictly they are converted to closures as they are stored in the dictionary).